FrostyX/infra-docs/koschei.rst

 - koschei-polling - polls the same types of events as koschei-watcher without reliance on fedmsg

-- frontend - Flask WSGi application run with httpd.
-Displays information to users and allows adding new packages and changing priorities.

 Configuration
 -------------
-Koschei configuration is in ``/etc/koschei/config.cfg`` and is merged with the default configuration in ``/usr/share/koschei/config.cfg`` (the one in etc overrides the defaults in usr).
+Koschei configuration is in ``/etc/koschei/config-backend.cfg`` and ``/etc/koschei/config-frontend.cfg``, and is merged with the default configuration in ``/usr/share/koschei/config.cfg`` (the ones in etc overrides the defaults in usr).
 Note the merge is recursive.
-The configuration contains all configurable items for all koschei services and the frontend.
+The configuration contains all configurable items for all Koschei services and the frontend.
 The alterations to configuration that aren't temporary should be done through ansible playbook.
 Configuration changes have no effect on already running services -- they need to be restarted, which happens automatically when using the playbook.

 Database